-General Configuration allows you to define global settings in the Salsa CRM software as well as set Salsa CRM up to send Email.
+General Configuration allows you to define global settings in the Salsa CRM software.
 Typically, the System Administrator sets the Configuration.
-However, anyone who has Configuration permission can modify these settings.
+However, anyone who has the Configuration permission can modify these settings.

-From the main menu, select Manage and then Configuration.
+From the main menu, select Manage > Configuration.
 The General Configuration Information screen will be displayed.

 - Enter your Company Name the way you wish it to appear on Form Letters and Reports.